 Patient experience is no longer just about the quality of care measurements and outcomes.
 Today, there are no less than 12 aspects that combine to create the patient experience, and each one can have a profound impact on your ability to attract and retain patients.

 The aspects that create today’s patient experience.

 In this article, we’ll explore a few tips to enhance the patient experience within your office that will help you improve patient experience, drive better outcomes and keep staff engaged.
 All in a day’s work, right?

-A key to drive patient satisfaction is developing a culture beyond clinical care that includes a digital culture of wellness to support practice efficiency, productivity, and perceived value.
+A key to driving patient satisfaction is developing a culture beyond clinical care that includes a digital culture of wellness to support practice efficiency, productivity, and perceived value.
 It also involves enhancing patient communication, personalization, and engagement.

 Enhancing and transforming the patient experience and providing first-rate, patient-centered care revolves around the consistent development of processes to meet your patients’ expectations and needs.
 Understanding your patients’ preferences and priorities will allow you to identify and optimize opportunities to increase comfort and reduce suffering, which will ultimately strengthen the patient-provider relationship.